LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module8/materials/problem-set/README.md

 This is what you will ultimately build: https://mashup.cs50.net

-This project touches on pretty much every facet of web development we have learned over the past 3 modules.
+This project touches on pretty much every facet of web development we have learned in Module 6, 7 and 8.
 Your website will have:
 * an interactive front end using JavaScript along with jQuery and a few other JavaScript libraries, using AJAX to receive data from...
 * a back end, written in PHP, providing data sourced from both a SQL database and two Google APIs